andres4715-gif/RindusTest/README.md

 `$ adb devices`

-The output should be something similar
+You should see something like the following:

 ```shell
 adb devices